 Interact with staff and students in an international learning environment

-Exchange students can select units from the list below.
 According to the EU-regulations students have to obtain at least 15 ECTS.

-Sustainable Area Development (8 ECTS):
+Sustainable Area Development (12 EC):

 Integrated Water Management and Sustainable Development (12 ECTS):